 Similar to fur, shearling (or shearling-lined) jackets and accessories have no place in a warm-weather wardrobe.

-An on-trend bomber jacket can be worn across all seasons, and when layers aren’t necessary, all you need underneath is a T-shirt.
+A bomber jacket can be worn across all seasons, and when layers aren’t necessary, all you need underneath is a T-shirt.